Where are the schools of yesteryear? In Manchester, some of them have taken on new uses, for example as the Senior Center

 On the left is a photo of the Manchester Green School class of 1887, which Bob Gauthier later ran across.
 He writes, "This building was later moved to Cook Street when the new Brick School was opened in 1921.
 It became the house that I grew up in.
 Our living room was on the other side of the window on the right and my parents' bedroom was behind the window on the left.
 It's amazing how I can just close my eyes and visualize everything just the way it was nearly 60 years ago."

 Nathan Hale Elementary School (1922-2012)

 Nathan Hale Elementary School, located on Spruce St., was built in 1922 by the Cheney Brothers in Neo-Classical Revival

 Institutional style.
 It was closed in June, 2012, and its students were dispersed to other schools.

 Because the closing was so recent (this was written in early September, 2012), we cannot report on any uses to which the school building will be put.
-While it remains on the web, however, former students and persons who may be interested can access the school's web site by clicking here.
+And, the school's web site is no longer available.